pcorey/pcorey.github.io/_posts/2017-07-24-offline-graphql-queries-with-redux-offline-and-apollo.markdown

 };
 </code></pre>

-Now let’s add our new reducer to our store, and tell Redux Offline to trigger our action when it finishes rehydrating the store:
+Now let’s add our new reducer to our store and tell Redux Offline to trigger our action when it finishes rehydrating the store:

 <pre class='language-javascript'><code class='language-javascript'>
 export const store = createStore(